Skip to main content

 Defect management (GitHub Issues)

-• Any failed test that indicates a product nonconformance to a requirement requires a linked GitHub Issue in the TestRail result comment.
+• Linkage Rule: Any failed test result in TestRail that represents a nonconformance to a requirement must include a link to the corresponding GitHub Issue in the result comment.

 Records retention

-• Test evidence packs and exports (including TestRail Plan/Run exports, per-case results, CI artifacts such as JUnit XML/logs/coverage reports, performance reports and raw results, commissioning evidence, and the evidence pack manifest) are retained for 10 years.
+• Retention Period: All test evidence packs and exports—including TestRail Plan/Run exports, per-case results, local Unit/Integration logs, coverage reports, performance results, commissioning records (R-TF-029), and the root manifest file—are retained for a minimum of 10 years.

-• TestRail is used as the execution record and index.
-For each regulated verification campaign, TestRail exports are generated and stored in the corresponding S3 evidence pack.
+• Execution Index: TestRail serves as the live execution record.
+For every regulated verification campaign, TestRail exports (CSV/PDF) are generated and archived within the corresponding versioned S3 folder to ensure the testing record remains accessible regardless of the live tool's state.

 References